 I use the cane for balance and stability; if I'm losing my balance, I put the cane down so as not to fall.
 It's great on the uneven terrain at the dog park, and I also use it to protect myself from running dogs.
 I just put the end of the cane on the ground in front of me, and they run into the cane, not into me.

 Today, we got to the dog park, and I looked everywhere in the car, but no cane.
-I knew where it was — leaning against the door at home — so we just went on into the park.
+I knew where it was — leaning against the door at home — so Lady and I just went on into the park.

 I didn't want to go into the big-dog side without the protection of the cane.
 Running dogs could plow into my legs and knock me down.
 So we went into the small-dog side (which had the added virtue of less mud).